GoTrack-GPS/gotrack-um/modules/web-interface/camera/instructions-for-installing-configuring/README.md

 # Live stream

+If you want to monitor video and monitor remotely on the vehicle, you need to install a camera, install equipment, see instructions [here](modules/integrated-devices/smc/sm400/operation-settings/#mdvr)  <div id="mdvr">

 To configure the camera sensor for live video view, see instructions [here](modules/web-interface/devices/edit-device/#camera)  <div id="camera">

 After configuration is complete: